cthing/meazure/support/qa/TestPlan.md

 1. Exit Meazure
 1. Uninstall the program
 1. After uninstall, verify the following:
-   a.
-Meazure entry has been removed from the Programs menu
+   1. Meazure entry has been removed from the Programs menu
-   a.
-Desktop icon has been removed
+   1. Desktop icon has been removed
-   a.
-Program folder and all subfolders have been removed
+   1. Program folder and all subfolders have been removed
 1. Using the ***Registry Editor***, delete the ***HKCU/Software/C Thing Software*** key
 1. Install the previous version of Meazure
 1. Start the old version